 One of Us

 In November of 2017, my wife and I watched the movie “One of Us.”
-The Netflix documentary highlighted the stories of four people who were trying to leave the insular hasidic communities in the New York area.
+The Netflix documentary highlighted the stories of four people who were trying to leave the insular hasidic communities in the New York area and joined the Footsteps organization.
 The stories were touching, saddening, and confusing.
-The images I saw prompted me to want to help the members of the ex-hasidic/charedi community, which is why I started working with Project Makom.
+The images I saw prompted me to want to help the members of the ex-hasidic/charedi community, which is why I started working with Makom.
 My experiences have been fulfilling, challenging, and provided me with a healthy dose of cognitive dissonance.

 Entering the Fold